SRCH2/srch2-ngn/documentation/docs/tutorial.md

 11. Now can click Apply and OK, or just OK to finish this process and close 'Module Settings'.<br>![Module Settings - Verifying SRCH2-Android-SDK module as been added as a compiled dependency][tutorial-006]
 12. For those curious, this process added the `SRCH2-Android-SDK.aar` as a new module, then altered the build.gradle file in your app's subdirectory to include the `SRCH2-Android-SDK` module to be compiled as a dependency; which you can verify by navigating to this file, and it will look something like:![Installation Complete - Confirming gradle has included the SRCH2 Android SDK as a dependency in your project][tutorial-007]
 13. Now you are ready to start accessing the API

+###Including Default Project Files

+This tutorial covers how the set-up and use the SRCH2 Android SDK in an example project you have just created.
+Certain class files will not be explained in this tutorial as they are beyond the scope of this tutorial.
+Before starting to add the code relating to the SRCH2 Android SDK, you need to copy the following classes and files into your project.
+Refer to [Hello SRCH2 Search Demo GitHub repository](http://www.endoftheinternet.com/) for the source code and resource files you will need to copy.

+1. Copy the set of [resource drawable files `instant_search_edit_text_clear_input_action.png`](../download/hello-srch2-search-demo-files/instant_search_edit_text_clear_input_action_icon.zip) into each of the corresponding container folders (`res-drawable\hpdi`; `res-drawable\mdpi`; `res-drawable\xhdpi`; `res-drawable\xxhdpi`).
+2. Create a class called `InstantSearchEditText` in the same package as your `MyActivity` class.
+Copy the contents of its [source code](../download/hello-srch2-search-demo-files/InstantSearchEditText.txt) implementation.
+This is a subclass of the standard `EditText` with the interface observer `InstantSearchEditText.SearchInputEnteredObserver`.
+By implementing this interface, any time a user enters a new character the callback `public void onNewSearchInput(String newSearchText)` will be triggered; or, if the user clears the input by pressing the clear input icon or deleting all of the characters, the callback `public void onNewSearchInputIsBlank()` will be triggered.
+3. Create and copy the [resource layout file `activity_my.xml`](../download/hello-srch2-search-demo-files/activity_my.txt) into your project's `res/layout` folder.
+Make sure the package name matches your package name in the fully qualified name declaration of the `InstantSearchEditText`.
+For example in this demo it is declared as:
+>`<com.srch2.android.demo.hellosrch2.InstantSearchEditText ... />`
+4. Create the `MovieSearchResult` class and copy its [source code](../download/hello-srch2-search-demo-files/MovieSearchResult.txt).
+This class will be used as the model for the search results as they are displayed in a `ListView` and used the the adapter backing this list view.
+5. Create and copy the [resource layout file `listview_search_result_row.xml`](../download/hello-srch2-search-demo-files/listview_search_result_row.txt).
+This layout file will be how each row view is inflated for the list view.
+6. The last class to add is the the `SearchResultsAdapter` class.
+Create a class with this name and copy from its [source code](../download/hello-srch2-search-demo-files/SearchResultsAdapter.txt) *everything but* the nested `SearchResultsUiHandler` class because implementing this handler will be explained later in this tutorial.

+Your project's file hierarchy should now look something like:<br>![Default Project Files - Project hierarchy after adding all the files][tutorial-009]

 ###Creating an Index